Ziv-spec/randomfun/articles/software-design.md

 A simple analogy can be made when we look no further than the making of bread.
 In the process of making bread, the doe is usually split into smaller parts shaped into strips and braided before it is finally baked.
 Splitting the bread and braiding it is not required as bread can be baked braided just as well as a simple lump of doe.
 Notice how I said that doe has a simple shape while a braided doe does not.
 If you think about it for a moment, after braiding bread the doe strips interwind and after finishing, reversing this process becomes difficult.
 If you had put the two strips one next to the other pulling one causes no effect on the others, meanwhile, after braiding pulling a single strip without effects on all others is impossible, you would have to carefully consider how each line moves about it's surroundings as it slips around moving up and down, hopefully not tearing the rest of the doe apart.

-This makes complexity sound all bad as making changes becomes hard and understanding of it becomes significantly harder.
-I would argue that although it does make changes hard, there are times at which there is nothing simpler and the complex solution works.

-Because complexity is such of fundamental, essential, rudiment, integral part of systems it is the main in
+The ideal system we build should have complex behavior with a simple intelligible implementation, allowing us to benefit from the behavior we want avoiding the downsides of a complex system.
+To create such program you would have to compress all of the behavior you want and translate it into the shortest program which is capable of satisfying it.

+This is hard to achieve since any parts similar will be made into one and marks complexity to be an essential property of software systems.

 > Software entities are more complex for their size than perhaps any other human construct, because no two parts are alike (at least above the statement level).
 If they are, we make the two similar parts into one, a subroutine, open or closed.
 In this respect software systems differ profoundly from computers, buildings, or automobiles, where repeated elements abound. [see: Brooks, No Silver Bullet pp]

+For this reason when designing and building a system we should look to simplify the complex behavior into a implementation.
+For doing this there are three approaches we will explore:

+- simplifying requirements
+- splitting requirements into smaller parts
+- increase requirements to capture more behavior than you need

+For many engineering diciplines this complexity manifests itself the repetition of similar parts.
+Designing todays electronics is a prime example of such repetition where many compoentns have been standardized.

 Invisibility.
 Just like finding a single pasta strand in a bowl of tangled pasta mess complex systems tend to be harder to modify then their simpler equivalents.
 Software is unique in this space as the increase in its complexity is invisible.
-When building a car you can see clearly when an engine has more parts and is more complex then it's predecessor,
+When building a car you can see clearly when an engine has more parts and is more complex then it's predecessor.
+When building software you can't notice when the program has become significantly more complex.
+Most programmers use line count as a measure for complexity but it is only a partial measure.
+A 10,000 line program which does nothing but print 1 is less complex than a 10,000 line game.
+Since

-For many engineering diciplines this complexity manifests itself the repetition of similar parts.
-Designing todays electronics is a prime example of such repetition where many compoentns have been standardized.